probcomp/Venturecxx/README.md

 Developing Venture
 ==================

+You can build a local version of the refence manual from the `refman/` directory.
+This requires Sphinx; see instructions in the README there.

 The interesting parts of the code are:
 - There is a live tutorial in `examples/tutorial/part*` (run an ipython notebook server in that directory)